-Our Board has established four standing committees-Audit, Compensation and Talent, Nominating and Corporate Governance, and Science and Clinical Development-each of which operates under a written charter that has been approved by our Board.
-All of the members of each of the Board's three standing committees are independent as defined under the Nasdaq rules.
-Our Board of Directors has determined that Richard N. Kender, Willard H. Dere, M.D., Claire M. Fraser, Ph.D., and Meryl S. Zausner meet the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Our Board has established four standing committees-Audit, Compensation and Talent, Nominating and Corporate Governance, and Science and Clinical Development-each of which operates under a written charter that has been approved by our Board and is available on our website at www.serestherapeutics.com.
+All of the members of each of the Board's four standing committees are independent as defined under the Nasdaq rules.
+Our Board of Directors has determined that Richard N. Kender, Willard H. Dere, M.D., and Claire M. Fraser, Ph.D., meet the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 All members of the Compensation and Talent Committee meet the heightened standard for independence specific to members of a compensation committee under the Nasdaq rules and each qualifies as a "non-employee director" as defined in Rule 16b-3 of the Exchange Act.
 All members of the Nominating and Corporate Governance Committee are independent under the Nasdaq rules.